SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 # Chapter 3.1.
 Simple conditions

-In the present chapter we will take a look at the **conditional constructs in the JavaScript programming language**.
+In the present chapter, we will take a look at the **conditional constructs in the JavaScript programming language**.
 By implementing these constructs, our program can produce a different output based on a given specific input.
-We will explain the syntax of the conditional operators (**`if`** and **`if-else`**) by implementing appropriate examples and also we will take a look a the range in which a variable lives (its **scope**).
-Finally, we will go over different **debugging** techniques, in order to follow the programming steps through which our program goes during its run.
+We will explain the syntax of the conditional operators (**`if`** and **`if-else`**) by implementing appropriate examples and also we will take a look at the range in which a variable lives (its **scope**).
+Finally, we will go over different **debugging** techniques, to follow the programming steps through which our program goes during its run.

 ## Video